 Looking for ways to increase remote team collaboration?
 Telecommuting, also referred to as remote work, can introduce many unique challenges to remote team collaboration.
 In 2017 Harvard Business Review polled just over 1,100 people; over half (52%) reported that they felt their colleagues do not treat them equally when working remotely (Grenny and Maxfield, 2017).
 In addition, when remote members of a team encountered common workplace challenges, 84% said the concern dragged on for a few days or more, while 47% admitted to letting it drag on for weeks or more (Grenny and Maxfield, 2017).

-Personally, I was once advised not to pursue marketing event management because, “I would be out of sight, and out of mind.”
-Ultimately I decided to follow that advice, and years later I have found myself telecommuting.
+Personally, I was once advised not to pursue marketing event management because “I would be out of sight and out of mind.”
+Ultimately I decided to follow that advice, and years later, I found myself telecommuting.
 Admittedly, there are constant challenges, but I have always found ways to succeed at working remotely.
 Here are five ways to increase remote team collaboration.